ahmedwael216/ACM-java-sheet/Contribution Guide.md

 2. In each Folder 1 or more java files will contain the Algorithms.
 3. Algorithms that are communly used together should be in 1 java file with each other.
 ***
+## File Structure:
+- Methods & Variables should have ***meaningful names***.
+- No names like (c1, c2 ,flag  ...) without explaining what do they represent.
+- Add comments to explain hard to understand or easily forgetable parts.
+***
 ## Topics Needed:
 > These are the topics in mind right now.
 > If you have any ideas you can add it.